GrieferAtWork/KOSmk4/kos/src/libc/README.md

 - `$LIBC_TLS_GLOBALS_ALLOW_UNSAFE` (...)
 	- When define as non-empty, failure to allocate memory for TLS globals (e.g. `strtok(3)`'s internal buffer) in threads other than the main thread is handled fail-safe (but thread-unsafe) by simply re-using the main thread's TLS globals descriptor within the secondary thread.
-	- In the absence of this environment variable (i.e. if not defined, as opposed to define as an empty string), the same behavior is also be enabled when the hosted program exports a global variable `PUBLIC int __libc_tls_globals_allow_unsafe = 1;`
+	- In the absence of this environment variable (i.e. if not defined, as opposed to defined as an empty string), the same behavior is also be enabled when the hosted program exports a global variable `PUBLIC int __libc_tls_globals_allow_unsafe = 1;`
 - `$POSIXLY_CORRECT` (`getopt(3)`)
 	- Force posix-correct behavior for `getopt(3)`.
 This causes `getopt(3)` to *not* permutate program arguments, which normally allows mixing of options and arguments.
 	- This causes `ls /bin -l` to behave: